scalar-labs/scalardb/docs/getting-started.md

     * Take a look at [this document](http://cassandra.apache.org/download/) for how to set up Cassandra.
 * Other libraries used from the above are automatically installed through gradle

-In addition to the above, the following software is needed to use scheme tools.
+In addition to the above, the following software is needed to use schema tools.
 * make
 * [Golang](https://golang.org/)